WilliamGeuns1/literate-umbrella/README.md

   * Start the mlflow ui by typing `mlflow ui`
   * Go to `localhost:5000` to see the ui

-Models can be downloaded through the ui
+Model weights can be downloaded through the ui